workingDog/kmlToGeojson/README.md

 For convenience, some of these libraries are included here in the lib directory.

-## Packaging
+## Installation and packaging

+To use as a library, add the following dependency to build.sbt:

+    libraryDependencies += "com.github.workingDog" %% "kmltogeojson" % "1.0"

-The easiest way to compile and package the application is to use [SBT](http://www.scala-sbt.org/).
+The easiest way to compile and package the application from source is to use [SBT](http://www.scala-sbt.org/).
 To assemble the application and all its dependencies into a single jar file type:

     sbt assembly

-This will produce "converter-0.1.jar" in the "./target/scala-2.11" directory.
+This will produce "KmlToGeojson-1.0.jar" in the "./target/scala-2.11" directory.

 ## Usage

-Once "converter-0.1.jar" has been generated simply type at the prompt:
+Once "KmlToGeojson-1.0.jar" has been generated simply type at the prompt:

-    java -jar converter-0.1.jar kml_file.kml geojson_file.geojson
+    java -jar KmlToGeojson-1.0.jar kml_file.kml geojson_file.geojson

 where "kml_file.kml" is the Kml file you want to convert, and "geojson_file.geojson" is the destination file with the [GeoJSON](http://geojson.org/) format results.
 If the "geojson_file.geojson" is absent, the output is directed to console.